Understanding Gestational Diabetes

 - Risk of being born with very low blood sugar levels and respiratory problems

 - Risk of obesity and type 2 diabetes later in life

 In the mother:

-• Risk of developing type 2 diabetes later
+- Risk of developing type 2 diabetes after the pregnancy

-• Risk of suffering from gestational diabetes again in a future pregnancy
+- Risk of developing gestational diabetes again in a future pregnancy

 In the vast majority of cases, gestational diabetes is easy to control and goes away at the end of the pregnancy.
 However, there is a real risk of recurrence in the next pregnancy, as well as a possibility of developing type 2 diabetes one day.
 Fortunately, many problems can be avoided through healthy lifestyle habits in both mother and child.
-Talk to your physician to see how you can put the odds in your favour.
+Talk to your healthcare professional to see how you can put the odds in your favor.